-It all starts with community
+NYU Teacher Residency: It all starts with community

-With the option of a full-time teacher residency or a part-time teacher residency, your practical preparation happens directly in the classroom.
-You learn how to serve all students, create an inclusive classroom environment, and become an integral part of a school and neighboring community.
+We offer a transformative graduate program experience by combining comprehensive instruction from a world-renowned research university with deep partnerships in districts and charter schools across the country.
+Your practical preparation happens directly in the classroom where you learn how to serve all students, create an inclusive classroom environment, and become an integral part of a school and community.

 Preparation to serve all learners

 You will gain the knowledge to become a teacher who deeply understands how to serve students of all backgrounds and all instructional needs.
 Your cohort of peers mirrors this commitment to diversity.
 Our teacher residents represent a variety of academic, personal, and professional backgrounds and experiences.

-Immersive design linked to course work experience
+Immersive design linked to coursework experience

 This immersive design intentionally connects learning theory with hands-on practice to build your confidence and skills as a new teacher.
 When you’re not in the classroom, you meet online in the evening, twice per week, with NYU Steinhardt faculty and peers facilitated by state-of-the-art interactive tools.
-Your cohort becomes a closely knit learning community for you to grow with and lean on throughout – and beyond – the residency experience.Program Experience
+Your cohort becomes a closely-knit learning community for you to grow with and lean on throughout – and beyond – the residency experience.Program Experience